DragonSenses/Curiosity/Rust/ch-3/ch03-03-how-functions-work.md

 - Rust doesn't impose strict ordering of function definitions; you can define functions in any order as long as they're visible within their scope.
 In this case, `another_function` is defined after `main`, but it could have been defined before as well.

-**Example:** Let’s start a new binary project named *functions* to explore functions further.
+**Example:** Let's start a new binary project named *functions* to explore functions further.
 Place the `another_function` example in *src/main.rs* and run it.
 You should see the following output:

 ```console
 $ cargo run